Ircama/osm-carto-tutorials/pages/36_tile-server-ubuntu.md

 </html>
 ```

 Save and close the file.
-Now you can view your slippy map by typing the following URL in browser.
+Now you can view your slippy map by typing the following URL in the browser.

     http://your-server-ip/lf.html